Kavin-Adarsh/Heart_Disease_Prediction/README.md

-run this on your terminal
+Run this on your terminal

--python app.py
+python app.py

-open this from your browser
+And open this from your browser

 http://127.0.0.1:5000